 • £1.49 a month (100GB), £7.99 a month (1TB), £15.99 a month (2TB)

 Amazon Prime members get unlimited full-resolution photo storage.
 If this applies to you, it’s a free way to have copies of your favourite, high-resolution images in the cloud.
-Go to the Amazon Photos website, click Get Started and you’ll be prompted to log in.

 If you scan the QR code with your phone camera, your phone will automatically direct you to the app store and the Amazon Photo app – follow the on-screen instructions to install it.
 Open up the app, then sign in with your Amazon login.

-If you want to use Amazon Photos as your default backup, check Auto-save is selected and click Next.
+Assuming you want to use Amazon Photos as your default backup, check Auto-save is selected and click Next.
 Otherwise, deselect Auto-save, then click Select uploads.
 Now, you need to give the app permission to access your photos so you can upload them – select Allow access.
 Choose the images you want to upload, then select Upload.

 Apple iCloud